vikaspal9131/Datahack/readme.md

 Key Features:

 Automated Data Ingestion and Transformation

-Streamline ETL (Extract, Transform, Load) processes using tools like Apache Airflow or AWS Glue.

-Normalize diverse data structures into a unified format for consistent analysis.

-Store processed data in scalable cloud storage solutions such as AWS S3 or Google Cloud Storage.
+Streamline ETL (Extract, Transform, Load) processes using tools like Apache Airflow or AWS Glue.Normalize diverse data structures into a unified format for consistent analysis.Store processed data in scalable cloud storage solutions such as AWS S3 or Google Cloud Storage.

 Intelligent Issue Detection and Recommendations

-Detect anomalies (e.g., suspicious transactions, inventory theft) using advanced machine learning models like Isolation Forests.

-Implement a severity rating system (e.g., 1-5 scale or color-coded alerts) to prioritize issues.

-Visualize insights and anomalies through interactive dashboards using tools like Dash or Tableau.
+Detect anomalies (e.g., suspicious transactions, inventory theft) using advanced machine learning models like Isolation Forests.Implement a severity rating system (e.g., 1-5 scale or color-coded alerts) to prioritize issues.Visualize insights and anomalies through interactive dashboards using tools like Dash or Tableau.

 Multi-Calendar Predictions

-Leverage time-series forecasting models such as Prophet or ARIMA to accommodate diverse calendar systems (e.g., fiscal, lunar, or regional calendars).

-Customize predictions to align with specific restaurant timelines, seasonal trends, and holidays.
+Leverage time-series forecasting models such as Prophet or ARIMA to accommodate diverse calendar systems (e.g., fiscal, lunar, or regional calendars).Customize predictions to align with specific restaurant timelines, seasonal trends, and holidays.

 Continuous Feedback Loop
 Collect user feedback on system-generated recommendations to refine and improve models.
 Incorporate reinforcement learning techniques to iteratively enhance model accuracy and relevance.

 Bonus Features:
 Analyze historical data for trends and predictions using advanced time-series models.
 Use NLP for prompt-based dashboards via Power BI or Looker.